jonathan-milan-pollock/demos/tools/markdown/ci.md

 - In Azure cdn-endpnt-prodpublicsa > Custom Domains and click on hostname darkrushphotography.art
   - Turn on Custom domain HTTPS, CDN Managed, and TLS 1.2

 ---

+## docker

+- at root create docker-compose.yml and .dockerignore file
+- create docker directory under ci and add a Docker file for each service

+---